roman-neuhauser/Ansel-wiki/Contributing-to-R&Darktable.md

 # Code quality

+## Basic coding logic

 Pull requests that don't match the minimum code quality requirements will not be accepted.
 These requirements aim at ensuring long-term maintainability and stability by enforcing clear, legible code structured with a simple logic.

-R&Darktable as well as darktable are written in C. This language is meant for advanced programmers to write fast bugs in OS and system-level applications.
-It gives too much freedom to do harmful things and can't be debugged before running the program, or writing your own tests (which can be bugged themselves, or can bias the kind of bugs they let through).
-Yet most contributors are not trained for C, many of them are not even professional programmers, so C is a dangerous language for any open source app.

-## Basic coding logic

 1. Procedures need to be broken into unit, reusable functions, whenever possible.
 Exception to this are specialized linear procedures (no branching) doing tasks too specific to be reused anywhere, but in this case use comments to break down the procedures in "chapters" or steps that can be easily spotted and understood.
 2. Functions should achieve only one task at a time.
 For example, GUI code should not be mixed with SQL or pixel-processing code.
 Getters and setters should be different functions.